JohnathonNow/basekernel/README.md

 When a process is killed, it is removed from any process queue it might be in (i.e. the ready queue or an I/O queue) and placed in the grave queue.
 Additionally, any child of that process is killed (as well as any of their children, etc.).
 A process in the grave queue is not cleaned up immediately, however.

 An immediate parent of a process can get the exit status of a process by using the `process_wait` system call.
 This will return the exit records of the first of that process' dead children in the grave queue.
 `process_wait` takes a timeout argument, and will wait for as long as the timeout before returning with no process dead.
+`process_wait` also takes a pointer to a `process_info` struct.
+The `process_info` struct has three members - the pid of the waited on process, its exit code, and its exit reason.
+The exit code is set when the process calls `exit`, and is set to 0 when a process is killed without exiting normally.
+The exit reason is set to `PROCESS_EXIT_NORMAL` (0) when a process calls `exit`, and is set to `PROCESS_EXIT_KILLED` (1) when a process is killed another way.

 `process_wait` does not clean the records of a process.
 Instead, `process_reap` must be called to discard a process completely.
-When a process is reaped, its windows' reference counters are decreased, its pagetable and kernel object are freed, and its pid is opened for reuse.
+When a process is reaped, its windows' reference counters are decreased, its pagetable and kernel object are freed, and its pid is opened for reuse. `process_reap` takes in a specific pid to reap.
+Currently, any process can reap another process, even if they are not a parent of the reaped process.

 ## References